Former Kleiner partner starts social networking site Erly

 Eventually, Feng said he plans to integrate other elements, such as a calendar function, to help build future products.
 If Erly knows a user is going to a baseball game, for example, it can start collecting stats about the teams, let users know which of their friends are planning to go, and make suggestions such as bringing an umbrella if rain is coming.

-Erly will one day feature targeted advertising but for now is focussing on building up users rather than revenue.
+Erly will one day feature targeted advertising but for now is focusing on building up users rather than revenue.

 "It's about helping people never miss out," Feng said.